 Sharing monthly updates

 Build them into your strategy with monthly comms focused on succinct, top level updates.

 - Prioritise info – remember that for frequent reports consistency is key; enable employees to find what they’re looking for quickly and easily without constantly changing formats

 - Let the ‘numbers’ become a positive obsession for all – Heathrow Airport publish their weekly performance KPIs with their staff via a custom mobile app.
 Interestingly, Google Analytics reveals that this information is one of the most popular parts of their content.
 Find out more about Heathrow’s success story by reading their case study from Simply Communicate.

-- Broaden interactive experiences - If you use SharePoint or other similar collaboration software it’s possible to create KPI widgets and pull in data from performance systems to build visually appealing leaderboards.
-Top Tip: Get as creative as you like to craft fully customised, branded reports, perhaps even animated versions.
+- Broaden interactive experiences – If you use SharePoint or other similar collaboration software it’s possible to create KPI widgets and pull in data from performance systems to build visually appealing leaderboards.
+Top Tip: Get as creative as you like to craft fully customised, branded reports and animated versions.

 - Keep it simple – Monthly reports can end up being bogged down with in-depth stats and complex graphs.
 The National House-Building Council is implementing ways to simplify data; in particular, a dashboard using easy-to-follow traffic light status updates (loved by many of you!).

 - Keep the dots connected – Which? takes a staged approach to reach a wide audience, with a monthly update of their KPI dashboard on their business plan micro-site.
 This highlights and reinforces the connection between regular measures and the overarching business goals.